Artsia/taskify/README.md

 # Taskify Project
     This is the Taskify project that will make it easy to store your tasks.
+# AUTHOUR
+    PHILLIP KATASWA
+# Tools
+## HTML , CSS, JAVASCRIPT, LESS , MUSTACHE.JS AND BACKBONE.JS

+# RESOURCES